 With that said, let's have some fun for a moment and assume that the Taiwanese subtitles were accurate with their gender translation.
 The most likely candidate for a female character who Snoke could interact with is Rey, and that could have great implications for the character.

 As mentioned, fans have been going crazy trying to figure out Rey's foggy origins.
 This new tidbit seems to give us a pivotal piece of the puzzle, with she and Snoke possibly having some shared backstory.
 There will naturally be some people assuming the ancient dark side dweller is her father, but from what we've heard, that's most likely not the case.

 Back in August, director Rian Johnson revealed that the identity of our hero's parents wasn't relevant to the larger Star Wars universe, stating: "It's important insofar as it's important to her.
 And I think it's important to her in terms of what is her place in all of this?
 What's going to define her in this story?"
 So, if shared DNA is (most likely) out of the question, what could be left between these two players?

 There's Another Logical Way They Could Be Connected

-While, admittedly, there's very little we know about The Last Jedi to speculate without delving into "unfounded theory" territory, this possible connection has me thinking something: Could Rey have been Snoke's apprentice when she was a child?
+While, admittedly, there's very little we know about STAR WARS: THE LAST JEDI to speculate without delving into "unfounded theory" territory, this possible connection has me thinking something: Could Rey have been Snoke's apprentice when she was a child?

 Snoke describes "raw, untamed power" in the trailer.
 Seeing how Rey was already quite proficient with the Force with just a day of training in The Force Awakens, she clearly already had some experience with it.
 As such, it's not unreasonable to assume she was trained at a young age.
 Up until this point, we assumed that Luke was the one to first train her and then drop her off in Jakku, but perhaps it was actually Snoke, and she was dropped off in the desert planet by someone else to protect her from him.